 The average daily temperature throughout Malaysia varies from 15.5°C in the highlands to above 36.3°C in the lowlands.
 Humidity is high and averages more than 60%.
 The average rainfall is about 2,500 mm a year.

-Resources and industries: Malaysia has upgraded itself from an agriculture-based domestic-centric economy into an industrialized export-oriented nation in the recent years.
+Malaysia has upgraded itself from an agriculture-based domestic-centric economy into an industrialized export-oriented nation in the recent years.
 The Government is committed to achieving the goal of Vision 2020 with a new growth trajectory under the foundation "Shared Prosperity Vision 2030" as initiated by the former Prime Minister, Tun Dr Mahathir bin Mohamad.
-Such commitment has also been affirmed by the incumbent Prime Minister, Tan Sri Muhyiddin Yassin.
+Such commitment has also been affirmed by the current government which announced that the 12th Malaysia Plan will be aligned with the Shared Prosperity Vision.
 It has good telecommunications facilities and a stable government, which are requisites for promoting and sustaining manufacturing industries.
 It has an established and acknowledged electronics industry and a lot of effort has been expended by the government to develop the country as a research hub in the field of biotechnology and life sciences.